DamianStanger/codingInterview/README.md

   * if they used an int (max int +1) if a long (max long +1)

 ### Advanced follow up: ###
- * Every time the program is run it is to write the result string to a DB, but we are not going to write the DB code yet (another team is writing that), so they need to write a test that tests a call to the DB is made through an interface with the correct data, they can use a mocking framework if they like, or a test double its upto them.
+ * Scenario: Every time the program is run it is to write the resulting string to a data base.
+We are not going to write the DB code yet (another team is writing that), we need to write a test that ensures a call to the DB is made through an interface with the correct data, they can use a mocking framework if they like, or a test double, its upto them.
+But do they know what to do? and can they do real TDD?